diagrams/diagrams-doc/manual/diagrams-manual.rst

 part of ``Data.Monoid`` itself!)

-Monoids are used extensively in ``diagrams``: diagrams, transformations, bounding functions, trails, paths, styles, colors, and queries are all instances.
+Monoids are used extensively in ``diagrams``: diagrams, transformations, envelopes, trails, paths, styles, colors, and queries are all instances.

 Faking optional named arguments